frictionlessdata/datapackage/source/data-packages.rst

 It MAY contain any number of attributes.
 All attributes at the first level not otherwise specified here are considered `metadata` attributes.

-The hash MUST contain a `files` attribute and metadata attributes defined as 'required' below.
+The hash MUST contain a `resources` attribute and metadata attributes defined as 'required' below.

 Here is an illustrative example of a datapackage JSON file::